ttlew/conversation/logs_convo.md

 ![Entities drop-down menu](images/entities_filter.png)

-Chat messages may take some time to update.
+Utterances may take some time to update.
 Allow at least 30 minutes after a user's interaction with your bot before attempting to filter for that content.

-## Viewing an individual conversation
+## Viewing an individual utterance
-You can expand each conversation entry to see what the user said in the whole conversation, and how your bot answered.
+You can expand each utterance entry to see what the user said in the whole conversation, and how your bot answered.
 To do this, select **Open conversation**.
-You are automatically taken to the message you selected within that conversation.
+You are automatically taken to the utterance you selected within that conversation.

 ![Open conversation panel](images/open_convo.png)

-You can then choose to show the classification(s) for the message you selected.
+You can then choose to show the classification(s) for the utterance you selected.

 ![Open conversation panel with classifications](images/open_convo_classes.png)